How to Efficiently Solve the Trapping Rain Water Problem

 .

-Therefore, for position i
+So, for position i

-, the amount of water that can be held is:
+, the amount of water trapped is: